PaGE: Special Education (X.SPED)

 Spring.
 Credits: 10

-Teacher Candidates (TC) undertake full-time supervised student teaching from January through June in Grades 5-12 classrooms for students with Mild/Moderate Disabilities.
-The student teaching is comprised of over 600 hours of mentored experience, two-thirds of which will occur in inclusive settings and one-third in a substantially separate setting, to satisfy the state requirements for licensure.
+Teacher Candidates (TC) undertake full-time supervised student teaching for 15 weeks in Grades 5-12 classrooms for students with Mild/Moderate Disabilities.
+The student teaching comprises over 500 hours of mentored experience, two-thirds of which will occur in inclusive settings and one-third in a substantially separate setting, to satisfy the state requirements for licensure.
 Evaluation of performance is determined by on-site visits, written assignments, and successful completion of the course is verified based on satisfactory submission of the CAP requirements for licensure preparation.

 Applies to requirement(s): Meets No Distribution Requirement